 Why are companies moving to a modern data warehouse?

 Organizations are continually looking to new technologies, such as Internet of Things (IoT) devices and log mining, to help answer critical business questions.
 These sources generate petabytes of data.
 IDC predicts that the amount of IoT data that is analyzed and used to change business processes in 2025 will reach nearly 80 zettabytes(1).
-In the near future, legacy warehouses simply won’t be able to contain the amount of data produced.
+Shortly, legacy warehouses won’t be able to contain the amount of data produced.

-Businesses are already anticipating the data deluge - 71 percent of enterprises expect investments in data and analytics to increase in the next three years and beyond (2).
+Businesses are already anticipating the data deluge—71 percent of enterprises expect investments in data and analytics to increase in the next three years and beyond (2).
 In the past, you’d react to this increased demand by building out existing infrastructure.
-The velocity of data growth, combined with long implementation times and exorbitant costs, render this scalability strategy unsustainable.
-The static nature of bare metal resources that house legacy warehouses creates a constant tug-of-war between under and over utilization, ultimately leading to poor performance or wasted dollars.
+The velocity of data growth, combined with long implementation times and exorbitant costs, renders this scalability strategy unsustainable.
+The static nature of bare metal resources that house legacy warehouses creates a constant tug-of-war between under and overutilization, ultimately leading to poor performance or wasted dollars.

 The Hadoop ecosystem was developed to solve some of these problems, but it comes with its own challenges.
 Adoption demands a large investment in human capital, highly skilled engineers, and technicians to build, scale, and maintain a complex environment.
-The hodge-podge assemblance of bolt-on utilities, each with their own varied levels of support and community interest, creates a maintenance nightmare with no simple way to gauge the larger platform’s efficacy.
+The hodge-podge semblance of bolt-on utilities, each with its own varied levels of support and community interest, creates a maintenance nightmare with no simple way to gauge the larger platform’s efficacy.
+In navigating these challenges, organizations may find value in engaging a Data Engineer Consultant to provide expertise and guidance in effectively managing and optimizing their Hadoop ecosystem.

 Some formats compromise data quality

-Web-friendly formats, like JSON, enable applications to pass around complex data structures with relative ease.
-NoSQL databases were built to store these formats natively, unburdening developers from the strictures of things like predefined schemas, foreign keys, and enforced constraints.
+Web-friendly formats, like JSON, enable applications to easily pass around complex data structures.
+NoSQL databases were built to natively store these formats, unburdening developers from the strictures of predefined schemas, foreign keys, and enforced constraints.
 This freedom, however, comes with a significant cost to data consistency and cleanliness, confusing even simple relationships that analytic models depend on to be valuable.

 In other words, each of these technologies only solves a specific problem, and at the cost of functionality that has made the data warehouse so successful.
 Until now.